 A lawyer from your jurisdiction can let you know how your state will treat your situation, but the following is a brief overview of various state laws for car accident liability.

 Pure Contributory Negligence – This is the harshest of the rules.
 States that follow the pure contributory negligence rule prohibit someone from recovering any compensation if they were even 1% at fault for the crash.
 This means that if both parties contributed to a car accident in any way, neither party can recover compensation from the other.

 - North Carolina

-Pure Comparative Fault – Under these laws, you can seek recovery for partial losses even if you were 99 percent at fault.
-Parties who were partially at fault always have the opportunity to file a claim as long as they were not 100 percent responsible.
-Pure comparative fault states include the following:
+Pure Comparative Fault – Under these laws, you can seek recovery for partial losses even if you were 99% at fault!
+Parties who were partially at fault always have the opportunity to file a claim, as long as they were not 100% responsible.

 - New Mexico

 Modified Comparative Fault – This is the most common rule.
 It allows partially liable parties to seek compensation for their losses, but only if they are less at fault than the other party.
 Some states prohibit recovery if someone is 50% liable, while others set the limit at 51%.

 Most states use some type of modified comparative fault, including:

 - Colorado (50%)